 - Reviewing and developing processes

-- Up to date knowledge on latest process and IT advancements
+- Up to date knowledge on the latest processes and IT advancements

 - Documenting results